auth0/docs/articles/architecture-scenarios/implementation/b2b/b2b-provisioning.md

 ## Enterprise sign up

-Enterprise signup is synonymous with sign in via [enterprise login](/architecture-scenarios/implementation/b2b/b2b-authentication#enterprise-login) - there’s no distinction here per se, as user [profile](/architecture-scenarios/implementation/b2b/b2b-profile-mgmt) creation happens automatically upon first enterprise login.
+Enterprise sign up is synonymous with sign in via [enterprise login](/architecture-scenarios/implementation/b2b/b2b-authentication#enterprise-login) - there’s no distinction here *per se*, as user [profile](/architecture-scenarios/implementation/b2b/b2b-profile-mgmt) creation happens automatically upon first enterprise login.

 ::: panel best practice
 A nice advantage of allowing your customers to use their own IDP is that they can administer their users and assign roles and access in their own IDP setup instead of forcing you to build administration for them.
 Working out the mapping for those customers will make this much easier.
 :::

 ::: warning
-  If mapping isn't enough and you must put some metadata in your system, you must keep in mind that Auth0 will not create the user until they log into the system the first time.
+  If mapping isn't enough and you must put some metadata in your system, keep in mind that Auth0 will not create the user until they log into the system the first time.
 Therefore you will need to use rule extensibility to pull the initial information from somewhere else, or force users to log in the first time before you can add the metadata.
 :::

 ## Planning